programmatix/BricksRUS/README.md

 # Bricks-R-US
 A simple Spring service exposing a REST interface for ordering bricks for a fictional brick company, Bricks-R-US.
 Written for a tech test.

+## Current Status
+This project implements stages 1 and 2 of the provided spec.

+For stage 3 I'd look to add a new 'dispatched' parameter to OrderReference, and update and persist this on a Fulfil Order request.

+Stage 4 will involve checking this parameter and handling the error appropriately.

 ## Getting Started
 Clone the project, then run the app with:
 ```